DaSalba/Image2GB/README.md

 with brush number 1 (single-pixel brush).

 Try not to make the image too complex.
-The Game Boy's video memory has space for 128 sprite tiles, 128 background tiles, and 128 shared by both.
+The Game Boy's video memory has space for 128 sprite patterns, 128 background tiles, and 128 shared by both.
 That is, you can have up to 256 background tiles at any moment (384 using a hack), yet a fullscreen sized image (160x144 pixels) with no duplicate tiles would need 360.

 Needless to say, you should make good use of the *Image->Crop to content* GIMP command to make sure the image contains as little data as possible (check that the dimensions are still multiples of 8 after running it).
-GBDK-2020's functions allow you to place a background beginning at a specific horizontal and vertical offset, so there is not need for you to align and/or center content by adding padding space in GIMP.
+GBDK-2020 allows you to place a background beginning at a specific horizontal and vertical offset, so there is not need for you to align and/or center content by adding padding space in GIMP.
 You will adjust that from your code later.

 Import image
 ------------